-Vacuum active databases frequently (at least nightly), in order to remove expired rows.
+Pivotal recommends that active production databases be vacuumed frequently (at least nightly), in order to remove expired rows.
 After adding or deleting a large number of rows, running the VACUUM ANALYZE command for the affected table might be useful.
 This updates the system catalogs with the results of all recent changes, and allows the Greenplum Database query optimizer to make better choices in planning queries.

 VACUUM causes a substantial increase in I/O traffic, which can cause poor performance for other active sessions.
 Therefore, it is advisable to vacuum the database at low usage times.

 For heap tables, expired rows are held in what is called the free space map.
 The free space map must be sized large enough to cover the dead rows of all heap tables in your database.
 If not sized large enough, space occupied by dead rows that overflow the free space map cannot be reclaimed by a regular VACUUM command.